 Trent A. Snyder

-Trent is a distinguished Past President of the Mount Gilead Kiwanis Club and served as Board Chairman of the Morrow County Board of MR/DD from 1984-89.
-He also served on the Mount Gilead Chapter of the American Red Cross Board and the Health Opportunity Search Team for Morrow County.
-He is the father of two sons, Ryan and Chad Snyder.
-Trent and his wife Reina make their home in Boulder, Colorado.
+He is a Past President of the Mount Gilead Kiwanis Club and served as the Board Chairman of the Morrow County Board of MR/DD from 1984-89.
+Trent also served on the Mount Gilead Chapter of the American Red Cross Board, the Health Opportunity Search Team for Morrow County and the Morrow County Chapter of the American Heart Association Board.

 Weston T. Snyder

 Weston is a native of Mount Vernon, residing there for most of his life.
 He is a graduate of Mount Vernon High School and Malone College in Canton where he was a member of the golf team.
 Following graduation from the Cincinnati College of Mortuary Science in 1996, Weston became the first member of the fourth generation of the Snyder Family active in funeral service.
 He is licensed in the State of Ohio as a Funeral Director, Embalmer, and Life Insurance Agent.

 Wes is a member of Gay Street United Methodist Church in Mount Vernon and the Mount Vernon Country Club.
 He and his wife Stacy have three sons, Braxton, Jaxon and Maddox.
 Braxton plans to follow his father's footsteps and is currently enrolled in mortuary school.

 Jeffrey W. Briggs

 Jeff Briggs was raised in Monroe County, Ohio and graduated from Woodsfield High School in the Class of 1991.
 He attended Ohio University and graduated from the Cincinnati College of Mortuary Science in 1998 with his Bachelor's Degree in Mortuary Science.
-He started in funeral service in 1989 at a funeral home in Woodsfield, and in 2002 left to go to work for Rock of Ages Memorials.
+He started in funeral service in 1989 at a funeral home in Woodsfield, Ohio, and in 2002 left to go to work for Rock of Ages Memorials.
 In August of 2005, Jeff joined the Snyder Funeral Homes of Knox County.
 He holds licenses in the State of Ohio as a funeral director and embalmer.